-Aware of the challenges posed by the recycling of epoxy resins, ERC members are continuously striving to explore novel recycling options to contribute to the EU’s circular economy objectives.
+Aware of the challenges posed by the recycling of epoxy resins, Epoxy Europe members are continuously striving to explore novel recycling options to contribute to the EU’s circular economy objectives.

 A prime example of effective recycling would be the handling of glass or carbon fibers.
 The current technology focuses on using the epoxy component as an energy source, while recovering the fiber.
 This reduces the overall carbon footprint thanks to energy recovery.
 This is both economically attractive and represents state-of-the art recycling technology.